carpentries-incubator/pangenomics/_episodes/02-Anvi'o.md

-To start using ANVIO, activate the conda environment which contain the package Anvi'o.
-Instead of *(base)*, the beginning of the line code will be *(Pangenomics)* indicated that the environment is active.
+To start using Anvi'o, activate the conda environment used to installation.
+Instead of (base), the beginning of the line code will be (Pangenomics) indicated that the environment is active.
 ~~~
 conda activate Pangenomics
 ~~~